phm07/marlinraker/docs/installation.md

 ![](assets/mainsail.png)

-From here you can make all adjustments you need, you don't have to SSH into your Raspberry Pi.
-After [configuring](/configuration) Marlinraker and connecting your printer to the Raspberry Pi with USB you are good to go.
+From here you can make all adjustments you need, you don't have to SSH into your Raspberry Pi. **Make sure to update Marlinraker, your web interface and system packages to the latest version under the "Machine" tab.**

+After [configuring](configuration.md) Marlinraker and connecting your printer to the Raspberry Pi with USB you are good to go.
 Happy printing!